center-for-threat-informed-defense/sensor-mappings-to-attack/docs/mapping_methodology.rst

 Sensor documentation on the security capabilities of each platform (e.g., security reference architectures, security benchmarks, security documentation of various services) is reviewed to identify event IDs offered by the platform for detecting workloads on the platform.

-..
-   more info about events/telemetry? or maybe images?

 Keep the following in mind while selecting event IDs:

 - The scope of the events mapped by this project is telemetry that can be collected by a sensor or logging system that may be used to collect information relevant to identifying the action being performed, sequence of actions, or the results of those actions by an adversary.